ashishtibrewal/ashishtibrewal.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Born in <a href="https://www.google.co.uk/maps/place/Assam,+India/" target="_blank">Assam, India</a>.
-I studied at <a href="https://www.assamvalleyschool.com" target="_blank"> The Assam Valley School</a> where I spent 9 years, completing both junior school and high school.

-I then decided to move to the Bristol, UK for my higher studies.
-I'm currently in my 4<sup>th</sup> year doing a Master's degree in Computer Science & Electronics at the University of Bristol.
+I studied at the <a href="https://www.assamvalleyschool.com" target="_blank">Assam Valley School</a> (AVS) where I spent 9 years, completing both junior school and high school.
+I graduated from AVS in 2012 and I then decided to move to Bristol, UK for my higher studies.
+I'm currently in my final year at the
+<a href="https://www.bris.ac.uk" target="_blank">University of Bristol</a> doing a Masters Degree in
+<a href="http://www.bristol.ac.uk/engineering/interdisciplinary/cse/" target="_bank">Computer Science
+and Electronics</a>.
+I'm due to graduate in July, 2016.
 </p>

-<p>Rest to be updated.</p>

 <h2>Skills</h2>